-It’s frustrating and disheartening to take the time and put the energy into setting and writing down goals only to have them fall by the wayside a few days, weeks, or months later.
-If you’re anything like me you start to feel worthless and doomed to fail.
-But there’s help and hope!
-Today, you’re going to learn about a strategy that feels almost magical in its ability to cut through your internal resistance and help you find success with your goals.
-Let’s talk about how to meet your goals every time!
+It’s frustrating and disheartening to put time and energy into setting personal, career, or business goals only to abandon them later.
+If you’re like me, you feel doomed to fail.
+But there’s hope!
+This strategy will help you cut through internal resistance and find success.
+Learn how to meet your goals every time!

 This post contains affiliate links.
 For more information, see my policies here.
 As always, my favorable opinions of valuable books and learning opportunities are 100% my own.

 How to Meet Your Goals Every Time

 Meeting your goals every time sounds too good to be true, doesn’t it?

 This strategy is simple to implement and helps you to cut through your internal resistance.
 And, if you’re like me, that’s one of the biggest struggles keeping you from making progress on, let alone achieving, your goals.

 Let’s jump in and learn how to meet your goals every time!

 How I Got Started Meeting My Goals Every Time

 It all started at the beginning of 2015 when I read a post from Amy Lynn Andrews’ newsletter, The Useletter (I highly recommend Amy’s website and a free subscription to her Useletter for anyone interested in blogging).
 She was sharing some really depressing statistics on keeping resolutions and goals, i.e. 90% of resolutions aren’t kept.

 That statistic included me, and I was tired of it.